• Skip to primary navigation

 Make Simple Syrup

-2. Bring to a boil.
-Add 1 teaspoon of lemon juice, 2 tablespoon of flower water, and 1 tablespoon of orange blossom water.
+• In a pot, add water and sugar.
+Bring to a boil for about 5 minutes.
+Add lemon juice, flower water, and orange blossom water.

 Prepare Nut Mixture

-1. Add 1 lb of walnuts and 8 ounces of pistachios to the food processor.
+• Add walnuts and pistachios to the food processor.
 Pulse on high until nuts are crushed.
 This should take about 10 pulses.
 Pour crushed nuts into a large bowl.

-3. In a separate bowl, add 2 tablespoon of flower water and 1 tablespoon of orange blossom water.
-Add ½ cup of honey and ½ cup of sugar.
+• In a separate bowl, add flower water, orange blossom water, honey, and sugar.
 Add 3 tablespoon of the hot simple syrup.

 Assemble Baklava